How To Cook Steak On The Stove

 Step 4: Transfer Steak to the Oven

 After 3-4 minutes, flip your steaks over.
-Top each steak with a pat of butter and transfer them into your hot oven for 5 minutes, keeping them in the same skillet.
+Top each steak with a pat of butter and transfer them into your hot oven for up to 5 minutes (depending on the thickness and your desired temperature), keeping them in the same skillet.

 Step 5: Rest and Enjoy!